Smealm/Cloud-saving/README.md

 12. enable 'Back up games on an interval during play' and set it to 5 - 15 minutes (up to personal preference, this feature just makes it so if your computer crashes or power gets cut out you will still likely have a 5 - 15 minute backup of your save file stored on your cloud server)
 13. enable 'Only show notifications on Failure'

-Tips: if a game keeps saying "Ludusavi does not recognize (game name), this game requires a matching custom entry in ludusavi" then right click on the game, hover over the 'Ludusavi' option, click 'Look up with another title and search for the game and select, and apply it, it should work now.
+Tips: if a game keeps saying "Ludusavi does not recognize (game name), this game requires a matching custom entry in ludusavi" then right click on the game, hover over the 'Ludusavi' option, click 'Look up with another title, search for the game select & apply it then it should work.

 Your done!
 Simply import your games into playnite and launch them through it.